VATPAC Tutorial: TMA Phraseology

 ML APP: 'QFA123, ML APP, g'day, descend via STAR 5000ft, runway 16, expect ILS approach, confirm in receipt of information November.'

 QFA123: 'ML APP, g'day, QFA123, passing 2000ft, climbing 5000ft.'

 ML APP: 'QFA123, Approach, identified, climb via SID flight level 240.'

 You only need to state the location of the cancellation, not the time or anything else.

 Aircraft Leaving CTA Descending

-If the aircraft is conducting an instrument approach, issue the approach clearance first. (e.g. ILS to YMAV, RNAV to YMMB, etc)
+If the aircraft is conducting an instrument approach, issue a clearance to leave controlled airspace descending on the approach. (e.g. ILS to YMAV, RNAV to YMMB, etc)

-'QFA6202, cleared to leave and re-enter controlled airspace on the runway 18 ILS approach, no reported IFR traffic'
+'QFA6202, cleared to leave controlled area on the Runway 18 ILS approach, no reported IFR traffic'

 If the aircraft isn't conducting an instrument approach, there is no need to issue an approach clearance, just the clearance to leave controlled airspace when ready.